munilvc/munilvc.github.io/_posts/2014-08-03-angularNotes.md

 // It also provides logger, etc...
 {% endhighlight js %}

-Final note not related to Angular:
+Final note not related to Angular: It has been really painful to write this post with Jekyll since the Angular {{ "{{ ... "}}}} syntax requires especial handling to display the  :s